oweshkhan96/Smart-Fuel-Management-Platform-for-SMB-Fleets/README.md

 # Smart Fuel Management Platform for SMB Fleets

 A web-based fuel tracking and management solution tailored for small and medium-sized business (SMB) fleets.
-Built with PHP, JavaScript, CSS, HTML, and Hack, this platform empowers fleet operators to monitor fuel usage, manage vehicles and drivers, process receipts, and optimize fleet routes.
+Built with PHP, JavaScript, CSS and HTML, this platform empowers fleet operators to monitor fuel usage, manage vehicles and drivers, process receipts, and optimize fleet routes.

 ---